sui-potatoes/capy-fighter/README.md

-# capy-heroes
+# The Secret Project

-A simple yet fun battle calculation
+...